TomSerrano/python-dir-renamer/README.md

 # python-dir-renamer
 Renames all files in a directory.
+Heavily based on a geeksforgeeks article.
+Made for personal use while messing around.